Street names in Barcelona: Dictatorship of Primo de Rivera

 With the arrival of the dictatorship of Primo de Rivera in 1923, the signage returned to Spanish.
 Councilman Ignasi de Ros proposed the partition of the bilingual plaques so that only the Spanish version would remain, but as it was very costly, they were all finally replaced.

 The new regime also made considerable changes in the nomenclature, although it took some time: in 1923 only Maryland Street was changed to Marqués de Foronda; finally, in 1927 a Ponencia de Cambios de Nombres de Calles ("Street Renaming Presentation") was instituted, followed by another in 1929.
 The new names chosen were generally names of the royal family, military, and episodes of Spanish history.

-Thus, several streets were dedicated to the Spanish royal family: Avinguda de la Nacionalidad Catalana (former Diagonal) became Argüelles, but soon after was renamed Alfonso XIII; Riera de Cassoles became Avinguda del Príncipe de Asturias; Avinguda de América was renamed Reina María Cristina, to whom a square was also dedicated on the Diagonal; Gran Vía P — the provisional name of a new road in Les Corts — was transformed into Infanta Carlota Joaquina street (nowadays Josep Tarradellas avenue); and the old San Acisclo road was reconverted into Borbón avenue.
+Thus, several streets were dedicated to the Spanish royal family: Avinguda de la Nacionalitat Catalana (former Diagonal) became Argüelles, but soon after was renamed Alfonso XIII; Riera de Cassoles became Avinguda del Príncep d'Astúries; Avinguda d'Amèrica was renamed Reina María Cristina, to whom a square was also dedicated on the Diagonal; Gran Vía P — the provisional name of a new road in Les Corts — was transformed into Infanta Carlota Joaquina street (nowadays Josep Tarradellas avenue); and the old Sant Iscle road was reconverted into Borbón avenue.

-Another good number of streets were dedicated to military men: Calle de la Concordia was changed to Almirante Aixada; Calle Número 2 del ensanche de San Andrés became Almirante Próxida; Diagonal de San Pablo was dedicated to the dictator, General Primo de Rivera (current Avenida de Gaudí); Calle Letra X to General Magaz (current Plaza de Maragall); the current Plaza de la Sagrada Familia — then recently opened and unbaptized — to General Barrera; the Nueva de Horta road to General Martínez Anido (now Paseo de Maragall); a street was also dedicated to the dictator's brother, Fernando Primo de Rivera (now Pere Duran Farell); the 17th street of the Les Corts urban plan to Captain Arenas; and the Ebro street to Colonel Sanfeliu.
+Another good number of streets were dedicated to military men: Carrer de la Concòrdia was changed to Calle del Almirante Aixada; Carrer Número 2 de l'Eixample de Sant Andreu became Almirante Próxida; Diagonal de Sant Pau was dedicated to the dictator, General Primo de Rivera (current Avinguda de Gaudí); Carrer Lletra X to General Magaz (current Plaça de Maragall); the current Plaça de la Sagrada Família — then recently opened and without a name — to General Barrera; the Nova d'Horta road to General Martínez Anido (now Passeig de Maragall); a street was also dedicated to the dictator's brother, Fernando Primo de Rivera (now Pere Duran Farell); the 17th street of the Les Corts urban plan to Captain Arenas; and Ebre street to Coronel Sanfeliu.

-In the district of San Martín, several streets were changed to events and characters linked to the Habsburg dynasty: Bac de Roda street to Felipe II; Fluvià to Juan de Austria; Cataluña street to San Quintín; Vilanova to Cristóbal de Moura; and Lluís Pellicer to Padilla.
+In the district of Sant Martí, several streets were changed to events and characters linked to the Habsburg dynasty: Bac de Roda street to Felipe II; Fluvià to Juan de Austria; Catalunya street to Sant Quintí; Vilanova to Cristóbal de Moura; and Lluís Pellicer to Padilla.